Ho3eintaji/BioApps-Acceleration/README.md

-Minimal configuration of a core-v-mcu
+Minimal configuration of a core-v-mcu.

+Refers to [TestingBoard](TestingBoard.md) to connect to the real silicon chip.

 ## Prerequisite